-Fear factor: Study shows brain's response to scary stimuliFebruary 8th, 2013 in Neuroscience /
+Fear factor: Study shows brain's response to scary stimuliFebruary 8, 2013 in Medicine & Health / Neuroscience

 (Medical Xpress)—Driving through his hometown, a war veteran with post-traumatic stress disorder may see roadside debris and feel afraid, believing it to be a bomb.
 He's ignoring his safe, familiar surroundings and only focusing on the debris; yet, when it comes to the visual cortex, a recent study at the University of Florida suggests this is completely normal.